-If you know anything about my work, you’ve probably been introduced to the idea of attention management by now.
+You’ve probably been introduced to the idea of attention management before now.
 The phrase existed before I began using it.

 [Attention] is the taking possession by the mind, in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought.